Welcome to today's edition of the Rush 24-7 podcast.

 The Reed Health Bill already delivers a huge blow to the nation's hospitals by cutting Medicare reimbursements to hospitals by hundreds of billions of dollars.

-Government run health care coup.
+Government-run health care coup.

-Now, one of the things they're saying today is you know we're going to get rid of the public option.
+Now, one of the things they're saying today is, you know, we're going to get rid of the public option.

 We're going to get rid of the public option.

-That's the only way we can satisfy uh uh a senator here or a senator, they're not getting rid of the public option.
+That's the only way we can satisfy a senator here or a senator.

-You might think that the uh leftists who have been dreaming about single payer government run health care for years would be upset about this Senate deal if they were really getting rid of it, but they're not, are they?
+You might think that the leftists who have been dreaming about single-payer government-run health care for years would be upset about this Senate deal if they were really getting rid of it.

-The existing Medicaid expansions in the bill and the new Senate deal, Medicare expansions are just a continuation of the left's health care agenda since the defeat of Hillary care, which is to slowly expand existing government programs so that all private health care is strangled out of existence.
+The existing Medicaid expansions in the bill and the new Senate deal Medicare expansions are just a continuation of the left's health care agenda since the defeat of Hillary Care, which is to slowly expand existing government programs so that all private health care is strangled out of existence.

 It is a veritable tsunami of lies.

-It's it's like Obama saying yesterday, we've seen the largest contraction to expansion of our economy.
+It's like Obama saying yesterday, we've seen the largest contraction to expansion of our economy in my administration in more than the last 30 years.

-We're still spiraling out of control economically of the private sector.
+Sorry, we're still spiraling out of control economically of the private sector.

 There's no indication that it's going to get any better.

-You've got all these houses that are that are underwater, foreclosures continue, and he's out there talking about the largest contraction to expansion.
+He's out there talking about the largest contraction to expansion.

 They're out there saying, we struck a deal here.

-We're not going to have the public option.
+We are not going to have the public option.

 If they're not going to have a public option, then there's no reason to do this.

-And if they're not going to have a public option, it was genuinely true, then you would have Democrats all over this country livid and uh doing their own protests.
+And if they're not going to have a public option, it was genuinely true, then you would have Democrats all over this country livid and doing their own protests.

-I mean, that's I mean, to say that that is morally correct.
+I mean, that's, I mean, to say that that is morally correct.

-I mean, that is an in your face.
+I mean, that is an in-your-face.

 That is a thumb in your eye.

-That is a shut up, get out of here, and stop bothering me.
+That is a shut up, get out of here and stop bothering me.

 But that's all Obamacare has turned out to be.